 Residents are required to separate recyclable material from trash.
 (On City website, search for “Ordinances,” then see Health and Sanitation Ordinance, Chapter 8, Article III, Division 1.)
 The materials which must be recycled are cardboard, paper, glass bottles and jars, metal cans and aluminum foil/foil pans, and plastics with recycle numbers 1 through 7.
 (Sec.
 8-93 Enforcement & Penalties.
 Failure to comply with recycling ordinance carries a $100. fine.)
 See code of ordinances chapter 8 article III for laws relating to solid waste and recycling.

 Recyclables are picked up every other week.
 See Recycling A & B week street listing here.

-The FIVE observed holidays in 2021-2022 are Labor Day, Thanksgiving Day, Christmas Day, New Years Day and Memorial Day.
+The SIX observed holidays in 2023-2024 are Independence Day, Labor Day, Thanksgiving Day, Christmas Day, New Years Day and Memorial Day.

 Every household received one 64-gallon recycling cart.
 The carts belong to the house and must be left at the house in the event of a move.
 If the cart is missing, residents may use any barrel which is clearly marked “Recycle.”
 The City Health Department can provide you with such labels.